yolapop/slate/source/index.md

 Get all approved appointments in a hospital, sorted ascending by approved time and creation time.
 This list is paginated with 10 items per page.

+The response will have a `status` field that is one of these values:

+* `waiting`: the patient not yet confirmed the appointment time.
+* `accepted`: the patient accepted the appointment and ready to go to hospital.
+* `cancelled`: the patient cancelled the appointment.

 ### HTTP Request

 `GET http://domain.com/api/approved-appointments?hospital=<ID>&page=<PAGE>&include=<FIELDS>&lang=<LANG>`